mongodb/mongo-java-driver/docs/reference/content/driver-scala/reference/observables.md

 ## Observables

-The MongoDB Scala Driver is an asynchronous and non blocking driver.
+The MongoDB Scala Driver is an asynchronous and non-blocking driver.
 Using the `Observable` model asynchronous events become simple, composable operations, freed from the complexity of nested callbacks.

 For asynchronous operations there are three interfaces [`Observable`]({{< apiref "mongo-scala-driver" "org/mongodb/scala/Observable.html" >}}), [`Subscription`]({{< apiref "mongo-scala-driver" "org/mongodb/scala/Subscription.html" >}}) and [`Observer`]({{< apiref "mongo-scala-driver" "org/mongodb/scala/Observer.html" >}}).